OswaldLabsOpenSource/oswaldlabs.com/content/platform/shravan/apps/live-subtitles.md

 title: Live Subtitles
 type: shravan
 subtype: shravan_apps
-description: Conversational captionion app for people with deafness
+description: Live Subtitles is an Augmented Reality (AR) app which displays real-time conversational subtitles on your smartphone screen as someone is speaking.
-intro: Conversational captionion app for people with deafness
+intro: Conversational captioning app for people with deafness
 link: link
+preregister: true
 ---

 <section>